A spectral sequence for spaces of maps between operads

-Of special interest will be the mapping space between the little disk operads introduced in \ref{littlediskdef}.
-Here $X$ and $Y$ are dendroidal spaces weakly equivalent to nerves of operads of type $E_n$ and $E_m$ respectively. \\ Directly computing the homotopy groups of the layers from the tower is still too hard.
-We need an easier description of the homotopy fibers.
-Our solution is motivated by the theory of Reedy categories and their latching and matching objects.
-Before we can apply these constructions we have to restrict to the setting of \emph{$1$-reduced} dendroidal spaces.
-A dendroidal space $X$ is $1$-reduced if $X(\eta)$, $X(t_0)$ and $X(t_1)$ are contractible spaces.
-These correspond to monochromatic operads having contractible spaces in the first two degrees.
+We look for a description of the layers in the tower, i.e., the homotopy fibers of the forgetful map(s) $\RHom(U_nX,U_nY)\to \RHom(U_{n-1}X,U_{n-1}Y)$.
+There is such a description in the setting of \emph{$1$-reduced} dendroidal spaces.
+A dendroidal space $X$ is $1$-reduced if $X(\eta)$, $X(\corl_0)$ and $X(\corl_1)$ are contractible spaces.
+These correspond to monochromatic operads having contractible spaces in degrees $0$ and $1$.